saibabu-7272/local-connect-app/README.md

 ### 3. Next step is to click on the "Login" button.
 If the email you entered is not already registered, you will receive the following error message:
 Error: "User with this Email ID doesn't exist"
-If the password doesn't match with the email, you will receive the following error message:
+If the password doesn't match the email, you will receive the following error message:
 Error: "Incorrect password"
 NOTE: If you dont have an account, please create an account, then try log in.
 On the bottom, you can see a "Create here", use it to navigate Create account page.